rcarbone/osh/README.md

      OCI v.
 12.2     - Oracle Instant Client and Call Interface - Copyright (c) 1995, 2019 Oracle
 ```

-# What is osh?
-**osh** is a Linux shell for Oracle, implemented as a clone of the **tcsh** shell with extensions to add SQL commands. **osh** may be used as both an interactive tool for interacting with Oaracle Database servers and an interpreter for the execution of testsuites.

 # About
 osh is a hack of the **tcsh** shell mainly implemented to include Oracle client functionalities into a shell in order to have support for: